instadeepai/InstaNovo/docs/tutorials/getting_started.md

 pip install "instanovo[cpu]"
 ```

-InstaNovo now has support for Metal Performance Shaders (MPS) for Apple silicon devices.
-See
-https://developer.apple.com/documentation/metalperformanceshaders for more information on MPS.
-If
-you would like to use InstaNovo with MPS, please set 'mps' to True in the configuration files
-([instanovo/configs/](instanovo/configs/)) and set the environment variable:
+InstaNovo now has support for [Metal Performance Shaders](https://developer.apple.com/documentation/metalperformanceshaders) (MPS) for Apple silicon devices.
+If you would like to use InstaNovo with MPS, please set 'mps' to True in the configuration files ([instanovo/configs/](instanovo/configs/)) and set the environment variable:

 ```bash
 PYTORCH_ENABLE_MPS_FALLBACK=1